GStreamer/gstreamer/subprojects/gst-devtools/docs/gst-validate-environment-variables.md

 You can use the special names `stdout` and `stderr` to use those output.

+**GST_VALIDATE_APPS_DIR.**

+Set this variable to a colon separated list of paths.
+The validate test runner will execute all `.py` scripts found within the directories.
+By default GstValidate will look for test applications in the folders:
+* subprojects/gst-examples/webrtc/check/validate/apps
+* subprojects/gst-editing-services/tests/validate

 **GST_VALIDATE_PLUGIN_PATH.**

 Set this variable to a colon-separated list of paths.
 GstValidate will